Project Management Dashboard for Efficient Projects

 Selecting a project management dashboard may be compelling.
 Because there are many products available in the market and it is not easy to decide which one suits best for your organizational needs.
 Deciding which features must be included on the dashboard depends on your project’s characteristics and requirements.
 However, some basic parameters can be considered while selecting a dashboard.

-First of all, a project management dashboard must be user-friendly because many people will spend long working hours to use the dashboard.
+First of all, a project management dashboard must be user-friendly because many people will spend long working hours using the dashboard.
 They will insert information and generate reports regularly.
 A user-friendly software improves employee participation.
 Also, it must be accessible from various platforms such as mobile and tablet.

 Another point is that a project management dashboard must have high scannability.
 This provides users a quick understanding of the reports.
 So that team members do not lose time to understand various types of data.

-A PM Dashboard must also be capable to be integrated with other applications and services that your project team use daily.
+A PM Dashboard must also be capable to be integrated with other applications and services that your project team uses daily.

 Displaying what the project team needs or selecting the required data to display helps employees to save time.
 For example in a status meeting, your team wants to discuss the activities to be completed in the next couple of weeks.
 So you will customize and show the report only related to the project activities.

-What Should be Included in a Project Dashboard?
+What Should be Included in a Project Management Dashboard?

 A project dashboard should include but not limited to the following widgets.